RKrahl/photoidx/README.rst

 Installation
 ------------

-photo-tools follows the standard Python conventions of packaging source distributions.
+This package uses the distutils Python standard library package and follows its conventions of packaging source distributions.
 See the documentation on `Installing Python Modules`_ for details or to customize the install process.

   1. Download the sources, unpack, and change into the source directory.